PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 17:55:35
+Last updated: 2024-04-13 17:56:09
-Random Quote: That's it.
-Three rules.
-I call 'em the 'Don't be stupid'-rules.
-'Cause we're not stupid, alright? - Jim Hopper
+Random Quote: Kill the boy, Jon Snow.
+Winter is almost upon us.
+Kill the boy and let the man be born.  -  Aemon Targaryen